 Collect customer emails in Germany

 If your store is located in Germany, then there is an additional Require customers to confirm their subscription check box on the Email marketing section of the Notifications settings page.
 Letting customers opt in to receive marketing emails helps you create a more engaged subscriber list by preventing uninterested or incorrect email addresses from being added to your subscriber's list.

 Collect customer emails from your home page

 To collect customer emails from your home page, add a newsletter signup section to your online store.
-With a newsletter signup, you collect email addresses from your customers and store them on the Email subscribers tab on the Customers page in the Shopify admin.
+With a newsletter signup, you collect email addresses from your customers and store them in the Email subscribers customer segment on the Customers page in the Shopify admin.